 - Make the pepper purée

-- 1. Using your hands, coat the bell pepper with some of the olive oil.
+- 1. Using your hands, coat the bell pepper halves with some of the olive oil.

-- 2. To blacken it, place both halves, skin side up, under your broiler or, if you’re grilling, skin side to the fire on the grill.
-You want to blacken the skin and, at the same time, bring out the pepper’s sweetness by cooking it.
+- 2. Place both halves, skin side up, under your broiler or, if you’re grilling, skin side to the fire on the grill.
 Once it’s at least partly blackened, slice it up and put it in a food processor along with the remaining oil, the hot sauce, and salt.
-If you don’t have Marie Sharp’s, use any reasonably mild, low-acid hot sauce.
 Blend until smooth.

 - 3. Prepare the steaks by salting them, then let them come to room temperature.
 Rub with olive oil before cooking.

-- 6. However you cook your steaks, check for doneness often, using the finger-poke method, an instant-read thermometer (120°F to 130°F [49°C to 54°C]) for rare to medium-rare), or the nick-and-peek method — i.e. make a small cut in the meat and take a look.
+- 6. Check for doneness often, using an instant-read thermometer (120°F to 130°F [49°C to 54°C]) for rare to medium-rare), or the nick-and-peek method — i.e. make a small cut in the meat and take a look.
 Generously salt and pepper each steak before resting them in a warming oven (170°F/76°C) or on a warm plate under a loose tent of foil for 5 minutes.